Staff and Board

 Greg Johnson Board Vice ChairSend an Email

 Gregory H. Johnson (Col, USAF, Ret.) is a former air force officer and pilot, aerospace engineer, fighter/test pilot, and NASA astronaut.
-He is currently the Board Vice Chair for Newton’s Road and previously the Executive Director.
-He also serves on multiple boards in the nonprofit and space sectors and is a champion and advisor for innovation and STEM education in multiple networks including the Boy Scouts of America.
+Greg is currently a Test Pilot and Business Development Leader at Lockheed Martin and the Board Vice Chair for Newton’s Road, after serving previously as our Executive Director.
+He serves on multiple boards in the nonprofit and space sectors, and is a champion and advisor for innovation and STEM education.

-While in the Air Force, Johnson flew multiple aircraft including the F-15E in combat operations.
+While in the Air Force, Johnson flew multiple aircraft including combat operations.
 With NASA, Johnson served as the pilot and primary robotic arm operator aboard Space Shuttle Endeavour on the STS-123 and STS-134 missions.
-After leaving NASA in 2013, Johnson served as Executive Director for the Center for the Advancement of Science in Space (CASIS), the nonprofit that manages the ISS National Laboratory (ISSNL).
-The CASIS mission was to maximize utilization of the ISSNL by complementing NASA’s traditional projects and supporting engaging STEM education experiences on the ISS.
-Greg has a B.S. in engineering and an MBA .
+After leaving NASA in 2013, Johnson served as Executive Director for the Center for the Advancement of Science in Space (CASIS), the nonprofit that manages the ISS National Laboratory (ISSNL) and supports engaging STEM education experiences on the ISS.
+Greg has a B.S. in engineering and an MBA.

 Mike Groleau Board MemberSend an Email